Bankruptcy may be an option for tax debt

 In a Chapter 7 bankruptcy, non-priority debts are completely eliminated, whereas priority debts will still remain a liability after the bankruptcy.
 You will still have to pay priority tax debt after the bankruptcy is complete, but will have more disposable income available to manage remaining debts.
 Even if your tax debt does not qualify for a bankruptcy discharge, a Chapter 7 bankruptcy will eliminate most other debts.

 By contrast, in a Chapter 13 bankruptcy, non-priority debts are reduced and included in the repayment plan, which is paid off monthly for a fixed number of years.
 The upside is that priority debts are also rolled into the Chapter 13 repayment plan, which allows you to pay them off over a period of 3 – 5 years without fear of garnishments, liens, or increasing fees and costs.
-Again, even if your tax debt is considered priority (not qualified for reduction), there are many other benefits to a Chapter 13 bankruptcy that should be explored with an experienced Chicago bankruptcy attorney at JRQ & Associates.
+Again, even if your tax debt is considered priority debt (not qualified for reduction), there are many other benefits to a Chapter 13 bankruptcy that should be explored with an experienced Chicago bankruptcy attorney at JRQ & Associates.

 Although not all tax debts are dischargeable, an experienced Chicago bankruptcy attorney at JRQ & Associates can help you maximize the amount of tax debt eliminated through your Chapter 7 bankruptcy or reduced in a Chapter 13 bankruptcy.